ARTICLE

 • 3 ranks = 8 hexagrams

+The years of signs may also be associated to hexagrams.
 But the association is not an exact match: in the ring of 72 divisions, each zodiacal sign extends over 5 arch degrees, whereas a hexagram extends over 5° 37' 30".
-Signs and hexagrams join at beginnings - endings every 3 ranks but, during the process, they don't match regularly.
-60-year cycles are 5 cycles of Jupiter, whereas I Ching's trigrams are referred to the Moon's cycles, as the heat of the Sun allows making products on Earth.
+Signs and hexagrams join their starts-endings every 3 ranks but, during the process, they don't match regularly.
+60-year cycles are 5 cycles of Jupiter, whereas I Ching trigrams are referred to the Moon's cycles, as the heat of the Sun allows making products on Earth.

-The ring's intervals represent non-corresponding cycles as emtpy segments, which are the magical relation between the Sun (Jupiter) and Moon.
-Actually, both are related to each other on Earth and, actually the same, they don't share an equal time - space.
-Their phases are different although depending: what is resting doesn't reach expression without heat, and heat is such only if cold.
+The ring's intervals represent non-corresponding cycles under the form of empty segments, which are the magical relation between the Sun (Jupiter) and Moon.
+Actually, both are related to each other on Earth and, actually the same, they don't share an equal time-space.
+Their phases are different although dependant: what is resting doesn't reach expression without heat, and heat is such only if cold.
 Thus, at the same time.
-But when Sun and Moon relate to each other, they are out of time and space on Earth, a place where they're necessarily fractionated across dimensions.
+But when Sun and Moon relate to each other, they 're out of time and space on Earth, a place where they're necessarily fractionated across dimensions.
 Luo Pan's art inserted an empty segment between cycles as a way to represent the physical paradox that indicates a relation although it doesn't take place and it doesn't take time, which is what happens in the art of fortune-telling as well: something is unlocatable, timeless, non-coordinated.
 Considering the correlation of rings, some hexagrams describe those magical intervals.
 In those hexagrams, all is included and all happens:

-Signs' Cycles (60a) & Hexagrams of the Empty
+Signs' Cycles (60y) & Hexagrams of the Empty

 Year of beginning Sign Hexagrams Related sign*